AP source: Peterson agrees to 1-year deal with Detroit

 Sanders was quick to welcome Peterson on Twitter.

-”So excited to see (at)AdrianPeterson coming to the (at)Lions – It will be great to have you in town,” Sanders tweeted.
+“So excited to see @AdrianPeterson coming to the @Lions – It will be great to have you in town,” Sanders tweeted.

 Johnson also seemed excited about the news.